megantran28/megantran/README.md

-# Megan Tran — Engineering Portfolio
+# Megan Tran

 This is my personal website and project portfolio, built with HTML and hosted using GitHub Pages.

 ## 📚 About Me

-I'm a Harvey Mudd College engineering student passionate about clean energy, public policy, and inclusive design.
+I'm a Harvey Mudd College engineering student passionate about biomedical engineering and inclusive design.
 This site showcases my technical projects, leadership work, and resume.

 ## 🌐 Live Site